 4. Listen to Some Upbeat Music

 Studies have shown that listening to your favourite “happy” music can really lift your mood.
-So, put on your favourite CD and sing and dance those winter blues away.
+So, put on your favourite playlist and sing and dance those winter blues away.

 5. Eat Healthily

 Balance those carb cravings with lots of healthy fruit and vegetables this winter.
 Make a yummy, warming winter soup like this Carrot and Coriander.
 A healthy diet will boost your immune system, stop you putting on weight, give you more energy and elevate your mood.
 Of course, chocolate is also known to increase your mood and relieve anxiety, just remember that the higher the cocoa content, the better it is for you and, as with anything, eat in moderation!
 Remember, if you are struggling to keep to a healthy diet or would like help with managing your weight, please contact me to discuss how hypnotherapy can help you.